cristianpalage/rkbx-dl/README.md

 # rkbx-dl

-rkbx-dl is a lightweight wrapper around youtube-dl and FFmpeg to keep a rekordbox DJ music library syced with a youtube playlist.
+rkbx-dl is a lightweight wrapper around youtube-dl, id3v2 and FFmpeg to keep a rekordbox DJ music library syced with a youtube playlist.

 ## Requirements
 A recent, working copy of [youtube-dl](https://github.com/ytdl-org/youtube-dl), [FFmpeg](https://ffmpeg.org) and [id3v2](https://id3v2.sourceforge.net) is needed.